Learn how to switch between available iPhone video resolution modes and frame rates directly in the Camera interface or from the Settings app.

 Set the default video resolution for the iPhone Camera

-In addition to changing the video resolution and frame rate from inside the Camera app, you can also pick a default.
-This will ensure that when you go into the Camera app for video recording, it will be ready to shoot in your chosen resolution and frame rate.
+In addition to changing the video resolution and frame rate in the Camera app, you can also set a default.
+This will ensure that when you open the Camera app for video recording, it is ready to shoot at your chosen resolution and frame rate.
 You won’t have to change it manually unless you want to.

 On a related note: